Skip to Content

 His innovations in diagnosing and treating the rare disease helped countless patients, including mesothelioma survivor Heather Von St. James, who remembers and honors him below:

 How do you properly say “Thank You” to a man when he saves your life?
 It is something I’ve tried to figure out every day of the last 13 years of my life.
-I’ve always wanted to be able to convey to him how much it means to me to raise my daughter and be a wife, to be turning 50 next January.
+I’ve always wanted to be able to convey to him how much it means to me to raise my child and be a wife, to be turning 50 next January.
 A simple “Thank You” just doesn’t seem appropriate.

 I found out early the morning of August 29th that the man who saved my life almost 13 years ago passed away.
 He was an intensely private man, so I do not know what from, nor do I feel it is my business to ask.
 All I knew is that he had to take a medical leave this spring.